KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

 When clicking on the icon, as shown in Figure 10.10), and selecting “New Business Class”, a new dialog asks to the users to:

--  select a Physical Table from the available ones; • insert a description for this new business class;
+-  select a Physical Table from the available ones;

+-  insert a description for this new business class;

 -  select one or more columns.

 Then click on save to add the business class.

 As well, when clicking on “New Business View”, as reported in Figure 10.11 the user is asked to select two or more tables from the available ones and insert a description for this new business view.

-Table property list

    |image309|